YottaDB/YDBDoc/ProgGuide/langfeat.rst

 This chapter describes general features of the M language, as well as general information about the operation of YottaDB.
 Commands, Functions, and Intrinsic Special Variables are each described in separate chapters.
 This chapter contains information about exceptions, as well as information about general M features.

-MUMPS is a general purpose language with an embedded database system.
+M is a general purpose language with an embedded database system.
 This section describes the features of the language that are not covered in the `Commands <./commands.html>`_, `Functions <./functions.html>`_, or `Intrinsic Special Variables <./isv.html>`_ chapters.

 ---------------------------
 Data Types